KeyScouts Newsroom

 Data Drop

-Early evidence points to buyers beginning research in AI tools before they ever contact suppliers.
+Early evidence points to buyers starting research in AI tools before they ever contact a supplier.

-Attention appears to be shifting toward better attribution and reporting for lead generation.
+Attention appears to be shifting toward AI performance reporting and tighter conversion tracking.

 Dominant Themes